-There have been many home phone solutions I’ve encountered since first writing this guide to replace your landline.
-I figured it was time to update the information for those looking to save a little money on their phone service.
+I’ve encountered many home phone services since first writing this guide to replace your landline.
+I figured it was time to update the information for those looking to save a little money on their home phone service.

 Typically, cable providers bundle home phone service into a “Triple Play” package with internet and cable TV service.
-You’ve read the guide on cable TV alternatives, but still have questions on what home phone service options are out there other than through a cable provider.
-Some may not be looking to “cut the cord” on cable, but still want the most affordable home phone plans they can buy.
+You’ve read the guide on watching TV without cable but have questions on what home phone service options are out there other than through a cable provider.
+Some may not be looking to “cut the cord” on cable TV, but want the most affordable home phone plans they can buy.

-Thankfully, there are easily available home phone options to replace your existing landline.
-I’ll let you know about a few services that allows you to use your existing internet access to act as a phone, and which one I recommend.
-I’ll also cover how you can eliminate the cost of a home phone all together by using your existing smart phone service.
+Thankfully, there are ways to get home phone service without the bundle.
+I’ll let you know about a few services that allow you to use your existing internet access to act as a phone, and which one I recommend.
+I’ll also cover how you can eliminate the cost of a home phone altogether by using your existing smartphone service.

 Recommended Home Phone Service

-For those that require a home phone, there are numerous companies that offer home phone service through your existing internet connection.
-I find the most affordable and reliable to be Broadvoice.
-Upon signing up for Broadvoice, they will ship you an adapter that plugs into your home router.
-Next, you simply plug your home phone’s base station into the adapter and you can make calls using your internet connection.
+For those that require a home phone, numerous companies offer home phone service through your existing internet connection.
+I find the most affordable and reliable to be PhonePower (formerly BroadVoice.)
+Upon signing up for PhonePower, they will ship you an adapter that plugs into your home router.
+Next, you plug your home phone’s base station into the adapter, and you can make calls using your internet connection.

-Broadvoice users can make unlimited calls to the U.S, Canada and Puerto Rico.
-The service includes everything you have come to expect from home phone service like voicemail, call waiting, conference calling, 911 and more.
+PhonePower users can make unlimited calls to the U.S, Canada, and Puerto Rico.
+The service includes everything you have come to expect from home phone service like voicemail, call waiting, conference calling, 911, and more.
 Even obscure phone functions like *69 and call blocking are available.
-The most impressive is phone cloning, which allows another phone to dial out and receive calls when someone is on the line.
+The most impressive are phone cloning, which allows another phone to dial out and receive calls when someone is on the line.
 It’s almost like having a second line.

 While the advertised price is around $9.00 per month, there are other fees that you need to pay.
-These fees also exist with traditional phone service and are used to cover emergency service, regulatory fees and taxes.
+These fees also exist with traditional phone service and cover emergency service, regulatory fees, and taxes.
 Yearly service works out to cost $162.17.
 That’s about $13.50 per month or half the cost of traditional phone service.

-This plan comes with 60 minutes of free international calling per month outside the U.S. and Canada as well.
-However, Broadvoice does offer an unlimited international calling plan.
+This plan comes with 60 minutes of free international calling per month outside the U.S. and Canada.
+However, PhonePower does offer an unlimited international calling plan.

 Cell Phones will save you the most

-The cheapest solution, and the one that my wife and I use, is to use your existing cell phones.
+The cheapest solution and the one that my wife and I use is to use your existing cell phones.
 My wife and I both have cell phones, so we just stopped giving out our home phone number.
-We currently treat my wife’s phone as the home phone, and provide her cell number when a home phone number is required.
+We currently treat my wife’s phone as the home phone and provide her cell number when a home phone number is required.
 You can even have the “disconnect message” on your old phone number provide your cell number.
 This may not be ideal for everyone.
-If you have less than dependable service in your home, then you will need to examine other options.
+If you have less than dependable service in your home, you will need to examine other options.

 Babysitters can be another issue when using a cell as a home phone.
-We have 2 young children so this is an issue we face.
+We have 2 young children, so this is an issue we face.
 While the average babysitter will have a cell phone, you can’t always assume they will.
-It can also be awkward asking your babysitter if he or she has a full charge on their phone, otherwise they will have no way of communicating with the outside world otherwise.
+It can also be awkward asking your babysitter if they have a full charge on their phone.
+Otherwise, they will have no way of communicating with the outside world.

-If you aren’t an Apple user an prefer Android, this is a great article on making free phone calls online which may replicate this solution.
+If you aren’t an Apple user and prefer Android, this is a great article on making free phone calls online which may replicate this solution.

-Text over email – I don’t recommend this as it’s not a practical way of communicating, but if you are comfortable letting the sitter use your computer they can communicate via E-mail and text.
-Register an email address just for sitter use and show them how to send text messages via email by using this tutorial.
-This will require monitoring email to capture any incoming communication, but this technique can be used if you don’t want to leave a phone, or carry an extra phone.
+Text over email – I don’t recommend this as it’s not a practical way of communicating.
+Still, if you are comfortable letting the sitter use your computer, they can communicate via e-mail and text.
+Register an email address just for sitter use and show them how to send text messages via email using this tutorial.
+This will require monitoring email to capture any incoming communication, but this technique can be used if you don’t want to leave a phone or carry an extra phone.

 Skype is a great alternative to your cable provider’s home phone service, but I wouldn’t call it a full replacement.
-Skype will not provide features like 911 calling.
-Similar to Broadvoice, Skype manages communication through the internet.
-However, it is unlike Broadvoice as Skype is designed to be used with a smartphone or computer.
+Skype will not provide features like 911 calls.
+Similar to PhonePower, Skype manages communication through the internet.
+However, it is unlike PhonePower as Skype is designed to be used with a smartphone or computer.

-If you are using Skype to replace your landline, you most likely will not want to only use your computer for phone calls.
-In this case you would need to buy a Windows Phone.
-For this reason, I feel Broadvoice is a more seamless replacement to traditional phone service.
+If you are using Skype to replace your landline, you most likely will not want to depend on your computer for phone calls.
+In this case, you would need to buy a Windows Phone.
+For this reason, I feel PhonePower is a more seamless replacement to traditional phone service.

 Skype plans start at $2.99 a month for unlimited U.S. calling and even allow unlimited worldwide calling for less than $150 for the entire year.
 Those rates are impossible to beat with a traditional telephone service.
 Skype is simple to install and set up.

-You can choose your own phone number for incoming calls, but may not be able to keep your existing one.
-You can install the Skype app on your smart phone and have the number ring your smart phone as well as your home phone.
+You can choose your own phone number for incoming calls but may not keep your existing one.
+You can install the Skype app on your smartphone and have the number ring on your smartphone as well as your home phone.
 Voice mail is easy to set up and use.
 Although, it does require you to log into your Skype account to manage the messages.